Parthyapps/Kotlin_Most_Important_Topics/README.md

 Exceptions: Understanding try-catch blocks, throwing exceptions, and creating custom exceptions.
 Sealed Classes: Using sealed classes for representing restricted class hierarchies, often used in error handling.

+- val - (value) is a read-only variable that can be initialized at runtime.
+- const - const is a compile-time constant.The value is known at compile time, meaning it cannot be assigned dynamically.

 # 🚀 Scope Functions in Kotlin

 Kotlin provides **scope functions** to simplify object operations.
 Here’s a quick guide: